pystardust/ani-cli/README.md

 It doesn't work for all anime, but the ones it can't find will print out alongside their episode numbers.
 In the end clean up: `rm -rf ./ani-cli`

 ## Install
+#### We would appreciate if you could read the respective install script before running the install command, reassurance of your system's safety and privacy.

 ### Linux